stijn-dejongh/lovecraft_public_domain/raw_converts/mo.md

   En el nombre de la sant&iacute;sima Trinidad, Padre, Hijo, y Esp&iacute;ritu-Santo, tres personas distintas y un solo.
-Dios verdadero, y de la sant&iacute;sima Virgen muestra Se&ntilde;ora, YO, P&Aacute;NFILO DE ZAMACONA, HIJO DE PEDRO GUZMAN Y ZAMACONA, HIDALGO, Y DE LA DO&Ntilde;A YN&Eacute;S ALVARADO Y NU&Ntilde;EZ, DE LUARCA EN ASTURIAS, juro para que todo que deco est&aacute;
+Dios verdadero, y de la sant&iacute;sima Virgen muestra Se&ntilde;ora, YO, P&Aacute;NFILO DE ZAMACONA, HIJO DE PEDRO GUZMAN Y ZAMACONA, HIDALGO, Y DE LA DO&Ntilde;A YNéS ALVARADO Y NU&Ntilde;EZ, DE LUARCA EN ASTURIAS, juro para que todo que deco est&aacute;
-verdadero como sacramento.&nbsp;.&nbsp;.&nbsp;.
+verdadero como sacramento. . . .

-  I paused to reflect on the portentous significance of what I was reading. &ldquo;The Narrative of P&aacute;nfilo de Zamacona y Nu&ntilde;ez, gentleman, of Luarca in Asturias,
+  I paused to reflect on the portentous significance of what I was reading.
+"The Narrative of P&aacute;nfilo de Zamacona y Nu&ntilde;ez, gentleman, of Luarca in Asturias,
-Concerning the Subterranean World of Xinai&aacute;n,   A. D. 1545&rdquo;&nbsp;.&nbsp;.&nbsp;.
-Here, surely, was too much for any mind to absorb all at once.
-A subterranean world&mdash;again that persistent idea which filtered through all the Indian tales and through all the utterances of those who had come back from the mound.
-And the date&mdash;1545&mdash;what could this mean?
+Concerning the Subterranean World of Xinai&aacute;n,   A. D. 1545 " . . .
+Here,
+surely, was too much for any mind to absorb all at once.
+A subterranean world--again that persistent idea which filtered through all the Indian tales and through all the utterances of those who had come back from the mound.
+And the date--1545--what could this mean?
 In 1540 Coronado and his men had gone north from Mexico into the wilderness, but had they not turned back in 1542!
 My eye ran questingly down the opened part of the scroll, and almost at once seized on the name   Francisco V&aacute;squez de Coronado.
-The writer of this thing, clearly, was one of Coronado&rsquo;s men&mdash;but what had he been doing in this remote realm three years after his party had gone back?
-I must read further, for another glance told me that what was now unrolled was merely a summary of Coronado&rsquo;s northward march, differing in no essential way from the account known to history.
+The writer of this thing, clearly, was one of Coronado's men--but what had he been doing in this remote realm three years after his party had gone back?
+I must read further, for another glance told me that what was now unrolled was merely a summary of Coronado's northward march, differing in no essential way from the account known to history.

   It was only the waning light which checked me before I could unroll and read more, and in my impatient bafflement I almost forgot to be frightened at the onrush of night in this sinister place.
 Others, however, had not forgotten the lurking terror, for I heard a loud distant hallooing from a knot of men who had gathered at the edge of the town.
-Answering the anxious hail, I restored the manuscript to its strange cylinder&mdash;to which the disc around my neck still clung until I pried it off and packed it and my smaller implements for departure.
-Leaving the pick and shovel for the next day&rsquo;s work, I took up my handbag, scrambled down the steep side of the mound, and in another quarter-hour was back in the village explaining and exhibiting my curious find.
+Answering the anxious hail, I restored the manuscript to its strange cylinder--to which the disc around my neck still clung until I pried it off and packed it and my smaller implements for departure.
+Leaving the pick and shovel for the next day's work, I took up my handbag, scrambled down the steep side of the mound, and in another quarter-hour was back in the village explaining and exhibiting my curious find.
 As darkness drew on, I glanced back at the mound I had so lately left, and saw with a shudder that the faint bluish torch of the nocturnal squaw-ghost had begun to glimmer.

-  It was hard work waiting to get at the bygone Spaniard&rsquo;s narrative; but I knew I must have quiet and leisure for a good translation, so reluctantly saved the task for the later hours of night.
+  It was hard work waiting to get at the bygone Spaniard's narrative; but I knew I must have quiet and leisure for a good translation, so reluctantly saved the task for the later hours of night.
 Promising the townsfolk a clear account of my findings in the morning, and giving them an ample opportunity to examine the bizarre and provocative cylinder, I accompanied